Camera Gear

 Mentawai Fast Ferry Location

-The Mentawai fast ferry departs from Harbor at Muara
+The Mentawai fast ferry departs from Harbour at Muara located in Padang city

 Other Information on the Mentawai Fast Ferry.